 Service Level Security

 Hasura allows access to be determined on a service level.
-There are various configurations that can be done to secure data access at multiple layers.
-We will look at each of them now.
+Various configurations can be done to secure data access at multiple layers.
+We will look at each of them.

 Configure an API secret

-admin secret already to secure the GraphQL API initially.
-This will be followed up by role based permission system for data access.
+admin secret to secure the GraphQL API.
+Plus, a role-based permission system for data access.
 But if you are using custom code via

-Events, then you need a way to be able to restrict that custom code to be only called by Hasura and not from anywhere else.
+Events, then you need a way to restrict that custom code to be only called by Hasura and not from anywhere else.

 This requires trust between the Hasura server and the custom code server.
 This trust is established through a shared API secret.